JorisFRANCIN/minishell/README.md

 ## Usage

-type `make`

-Execute `./mysh` and you will be able to type the commands that were made (Check below).
+Execute `make` then `./mysh` and you will be able to type the commands that were made (Check below).

 # Commands